AllenInstitute/IPNWB/doc/nwb2.rst

 `LoadSweepTable` and created using `AppendToSweepTable`

 .. image:: sweep_table.png

-   The structure of the sweep table dataset.
+   :alt: The structure of the sweep table dataset.